Embed This Data

 - FDI Inflow:

-Advancing economic freedom for the fifth consecutive year, the United Arab Emirates has regained the rank of “mostly free” that it last held in 2003.
-The economy performs competitively in many areas of economic freedom.
-Barriers to trade are quite low, and commercial operations are aided by regulations that support open-market policies.
-With a transparent and favorable business climate and a high degree of political stability, the UAE has created a dynamic entrepreneurial environment for international investors.
+The United Arab Emirates is competitive in many areas of economic freedom.
+Barriers to trade are quite low, and regulations support open-market policies.
+With a favorable business climate and political stability, the UAE has created a dynamic entrepreneurial environment for international investors.
 The financial sector’s overall soundness has improved substantially since the Dubai debt crisis of 2009.

 The UAE has no income tax and no federal-level corporate tax.
 Different corporate tax rates exist for certain activities in some emirates.
-There is no general sales tax, and the overall tax burden is quite low at 7.1 percent of total domestic income.
-Government spending is equivalent to 22.3 percent of total domestic output.
-Large oil revenues have kept the government budget in surplus and public debt below 20 percent of GDP.
+There is no general sales tax, and the overall tax burden equals 22.4 percent of total domestic income.
+Government spending amounts to 28.2 percent of total domestic output.
+Large oil revenues have kept the government budget in surplus and public debt below 15 percent of GDP.

-The trade-weighted average tariff rate is modest at 3.7 percent, but some non-tariff barriers add to the cost of trade.
-Foreign investors do not receive national treatment, and their ability to invest in land is limited.
+The UAE’s average tariff rate is 3.6 percent.
+Foreign ownership levels are generally capped at 49 percent.
+State-owned enterprises include Emirates Airlines and Emirates National Oil Company.
 In many cases, at least 51 percent of a business must be owned by a UAE national.
-The modern and competitive financial sector provides a full range of services, but the state presence is considerable.
+The modern financial sector provides a full range of services.
 Capital markets are open and vibrant and are becoming more competitive.